-Source: SEFSC Socioeconomic Panel (Sep 22) accessed by the SEFSC Economic Query System (March 2023) and BEA GDP deflator (issued April 27, 2023).
+Source: SEFSC Socioeconomic Panel (Sep 22) accessed by the SEFSC Economic Query System (March 2023) and Bureau of Economic Analysis (BEA) gross domestic product (GDP) deflator (issued April 27, 2023).

 The average GS vessel had total annual revenue from all landings of about \$123 thousand to \$155 thousand from 2017 through 2021 (Table 3.3.1.4).
-Revenue from landings of gray snapper accounted for less than one percent of the average GS vessel's total annual revenue.
+Revenue from landings of GS accounted for less than one percent of the average GS vessel's total annual revenue.